Page Not Found

 We propose a method for evaluating the influence of prompts on the LLM outputs through token patterns.

-Florian Eichin, Yupei Du, Philipp Mondorf, Barbara Plank, and Michael A. Hedderich.
+Florian Eichin, Yupei Du, Philipp Mondorf, Maria Matveev, Barbara Plank, and Michael A. Hedderich.
 2025.
-Grokking ExPLAIND: Unifying Model, Data, and Training Attribution to Study Model Behavior. arXiv:2505.20076.
+ExPLAIND: Unifying Model, Data, and Training Attribution to Study Model Behavior. arXiv:2505.20076.

 We introduce ExPLAIND — an interpretability framework for jointly attributing model components, data, and training dynamics and apply it to investigate Grokking.